IsaacVC82/Spaceship_wars/README.md

 # Spaceship_wars
-A simple videogame using javascript nad html canvas
+A simple videogame using javascript